EUR/USD Price Analysis: Extra losses likely below the 200-day SMA

-A drop below the 200-day SMA should keep extra losses in store for the time being.
+A drop below the 200-day SMA should keep extra pullbacks in store for the time being.

 EUR/USD daily chart